goderich/dissertation/dissertation.md

 Klesan does not allow bilabial consonants /b/, /m/, or /p/ to appear in word-final position.
 This is discussed in @sec:merger-labial-velar.

 Likewise, /l/ does not occur word-finally either in my dataset, see @sec:merger-final-l-n for more details.
-It should be noted that my data comes from Pyahaw tribal village (碧候), one of five tribal villages where Klesan is spoken. @li1998 includes data from all five villages, and in his data Ropoy (金岳) and Kngyan (金洋) do have final /l/, so this is not common to all Klesan speakers.
+It should be noted that my data comes from Pyahaw tribal village (碧候), one of five tribal villages where Klesan is spoken. @li1998 includes data from all five villages, and in his data Ropoy (金岳) and Kəŋyan (金洋) do have final /l/, so this is not common to all Klesan speakers.^[In Li's paper, the villages are called Ryuhiŋ (金岳) and Knŋyan (金洋), respectively.]

 The phoneme /k/ may be backed by some speakers.
 Its phonetic realization is sometimes uvular [q], but not consistently.
 There is only one dorsal plosive phoneme in Klesan, but its pronunciation may vary.